aimanhimi/aimanhimi/README.md

 BSc in Computational Mathematics and Data Analysis.
 Currently conducting research at the **Computer Vision Center (CVC)** in the visual discomfort field.
 My work focuses on **Machine Learning** and **Data Science**.

 ## Current Projects
-- **Visual Discomfort Analysis**: Investigating spatial frequency distribution using advanced Fourier techniques.
+- **Visual Discomfort Analysis**: Investigating spatial frequency distribution using Fourier techniques.
 - **Aesthetic Image Prediction**: Developing an XGBoost model to evaluate and predict image aesthetic scores.

 ## Tech Stack